ClojureBridge/tones/curriculum/01-piano-chords.md

 Again, looking at the function, she thought how to make this function more general.
-That's because the function can make only c3 major chord.
-There are bunch of other chords... a bunch of functions for each chord doesn't make sense.
+That's because the function can make only c3 major chord, but a bunch of other chords are out there... a bunch of functions for each chord doesn't make sense.
 "Ha, ha!
-I should write another function," she shouted and smiled.
+I should change the function that takes arguments," she shouted and smiled.

-To use the same function for a bunch of other chords, the function needs two arguments, root and chord-name.
+Since the `chord` function takes two arguments, root and chord-name, the function needs two arguments, also.
-This requirement came from `chord` function arguments.

-Now, the function got another name, `piano-chord`, and takes two
+Now, the function got another name, `piano-chord`, as it went to more
-arguments:
+general:

 ```clojure
 ;; function definition